Non-profit Rona Scrubs achieves a 50% response uplift after switching to SMS

 Orders for new scrubs and registrations for new volunteers have now ceased officially.
 Annabel believes they were lucky to have finished when they did given the new Victorian restrictions that were enforced in August.
 If they had continued, distribution would have been difficult and there would have been a necessity for new rounds of donations and support.

-As of July 31st, Rona Scrubs has delivered over 6,500 scrub orders across the country.
-With an additional surplus, Annabel is now working to deliver them to local hospitals such as The Alfred in Victoria and other healthcare service providers.
+As of October 15th, Rona Scrubs has delivered over 6,500 scrub orders across the country.
+With an additional surplus, Annabelle is now working to deliver them to local hospitals such as The Alfred, Cabrini hospitals and other healthcare service providers.

 Get your [FREE] SMS trial now